thecoder876/EasyChat/.github/ISSUE_TEMPLATE/bug_report.md

 **Versions** - Please provide your EasyChat and Android version.
-Tap "About" in the app to find these.
+Tap "About" in the app (Find a Room screen) to find these.
 EasyChat version -
 Android version -